Axolotl: Use as a model organism

-Today, the axolotl is still used in research as a model organism, and large numbers are bred in captivity.
-They are especially easy to breed compared to other salamanders in their family, which are rarely captive-bred due to the husbandry demands of terrestrial life.
-One attractive feature for research is the large and easily manipulated embryo, which allows viewing of the full development of a vertebrate.
+Bred in captivity in large numbers, the axolotl is used extensively in research as a model organism.
+They are especially easy to breed compared with other salamanders in the Ambystomatidae family, which are rarely captive-bred because of the husbandry demands of terrestrial life.
+One attractive feature of the axolotl for research purposes is the large and easily manipulated embryo, which allows viewing of the full development of a vertebrate.
 Axolotls are used in heart defect studies due to the presence of a mutant gene that causes heart failure in embryos.
-Since the embryos survive almost to hatching with no heart function, the defect is very observable.
-Further research has been conducted to examine their heart as a model of a single human ventricle and excessive trabeculation.
-The axolotl is also considered an ideal animal model for the study of neural tube closure due to the similarities between human and axolotl neural plate and tube formation; the axolotl's neural tube, unlike a frog's, is not hidden under a layer of superficial epithelium.
-There are also mutations affecting other organ systems some of which are not well characterized and others that are.
+Since the axolotl embryo survives almost to hatching with no heart function, the defect is very observable.
+Further research has been conducted to examine the axolotl's heart as a model of a single human ventricle and excessive trabeculation.
+The axolotl is also considered an ideal animal model for the study of neural tube closure due to the similarities between human and axolotl neural plate and tube formation; the axolotl's neural tube, unlike that of a frog, is not hidden under a layer of superficial epithelium.
+There are additional mutations affecting other organ systems, some of which are not yet well characterized.

+The regenerative abilities of the axolotl have led to its use as a model for the development of limbs in vertebrates, with the goal of understanding how humans can achieve better ways to heal from serious injuries.
+This also makes the species an ideal model organism for studying the properties of stem cells and the process of neoteny.
+Current research can record specific examples of the axolotl's regenerative properties through tracking cell fates and behaviors, lineage tracing from skin triploid cell grafts, pigmentation imaging, electroporation, tissue clearing and lineage tracing from dye labeling.
+The newer technologies of germline modification and transgenesis are better suited for live imaging the regenerative processes that occur for axolotls.

+In a 2025 study, scientists found a new method of inserting and activating the genes inside the axolotl's brain and nervous system using special, harmless viruses called adeno-associated viruses (AAVs).
+It had previously been difficult for researchers to make specific genes work inside the axolotl, but this discovery allows them to explore how the axolotl's nervous system helps it regrow body parts such as the brain and spinal cord.
+Additionally, they found that the axolotl's nervous system has a unique two-way communication between the brain and eye.

 The genetics of the color variants of the axolotl have also been widely studied.

+Online Model Organism Database

+Axolotl is a partially supported species on Xenbase.
+This includes genome download, BLAST, and JBrowse functionalities.